patelvap/Comp-755-Project/README.md

 ## Preprocessing

 Due to memory restrictions we sampled batches of the documents by year.
-Each pre-processing includes 10 non-overlapping documents each taken from 2008-2017.
-Thus we have 100 documents in each preprocessing folder.
+Each pre-processing includes 300 non-overlapping documents taken from 2008-2017 in which every 3 documents are aggregated into 1 single document.
+Thus, there are essentially 100 aggregate documents in each aggregate folder.

 lda2vec was run on each of these groups individually resulting in a unique set of embeddings that can be used to find a suitable set of hyperparameters or other experiments.
 The embeddings hold the output from the lda2vec for word, doc, and topic embeddings.
-The embeddings are clustered into 30 topics.
+The embeddings are clustered into 40 topics.